Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-04/readme.md

 ## Description

-In this task, you will enable Defender for Cloud for Databases on your newly migrated SQL database.
+In this task, you will enable SQL vulnerability assessments in Microsoft Defender for Cloud on your newly migrated SQL database.

 ## Success criteria